mpaluchowski/cycling.paluchowski.com/content/tech/seasucker-bike-rack-experience/index.md

 **They're expensive.** Approx. €400 for the one-bike model is two- to three times as much as a regular rack would cost.
 The three-bike Bomber model costs twice as much.

 On the upside, they can be used with any car, so if we buy a new one or take another car, ie. rented one, we could still use them.
-And they're much smaller than regular racks, because there's no rail between the front and rear grip, making them easy to store them at home.
-The bike shop where I'm renting them stores these sucked onto a glass wall.
+And they're much smaller than regular racks, because there's no rail between the front and rear grip, making them easy to store at home.
+My local bike stores these sucked onto a glass wall.

 I like to act in a data-based fashion, meaning: do I use it often enough to justify buying?
 So far, no. I used it four times this year, each time paying approx. €25 for the rental, totalling €100, which is still a lot less than a new one costs.
 And I don't need to store it, or service, or worry about it in any matter.